EdisonCat/blackboard/README.md

 CourseService.java is used to call CourseDao.java when APIs in CourseController.java are called.

 ---

+### Config
+Configuration for database.(DynamoDB in this project)
+#### DynamoDbConfig.java
+DynamoDbConfig.java is the configuration for using AWS DynamoDB, which specifies the keys to access AWS DynamoDB.

+---
 ### DAO(Data Access Operation):
 The layer that is close to datasource.
 #### PersonDao.java